Milky Way in Cassiopeia and Cepheus

 Image processing

-1. Bias correction, dark current subtraction, flatfield correction
+1. Bias correction, dark current subtraction, flatfield correction, noise estimation

 2. Alignment and brightness calibration using stars from reference image

-5. Denoising and deconvolution both components (stars and residual)
+5. Denoising and deconvolution of both components (stars and residual)

 References